 Take your exam before school starts.

-You can take the UKCAT any time from 1st July to 4th October, but since everyone else is likely to be in a last minute nervous rush (and possible meltdown), the later slots will likely all be taken up.
+You can take the UCAT any time from 1st July to 4th October, but since everyone else is likely to be in a last-minute nervous rush (and possible meltdown), the later slots will likely all be taken up.
 Our advice is to do it in the Summer Holidays.
 If you think your AS results might not be suitable for Medical School, wait till after Results Day (so you don’t waste your money on the test should that unfortunate scenario arise).
-If you’re semi-confident that you’ll be able to apply, then we’d recommend taking the UKCAT in mid-August.
-This way, you can still enjoy your summer, as well as stopping your UKCAT preparation from clashing with your schoolwork.
+If you’re semi-confident that you’ll be able to apply, then we’d recommend taking the test in mid-August.
+This way, you can still enjoy your summer, as well as stopping your UCAT preparation from clashing with your schoolwork.
 See?
 Best of both worlds.

 Allocate time to study.